splay-project-v2/splay/src/cli_client/README.md

 # SPLAY RPC client

-- Allow to apply some command on cli-server
+- Allow to apply some command on cli_server

 For more informations and documentation, please visit :